guillermooo/sublime-undocs/source/extensibility/snippets.rst

 tedious typing.
 Snippets are smart templates that will insert text for you, adapting it to their context.

-To create a new snippet, select **Tools | New Snippet...** Sublime Text will present you with an skeleton for it.
+To create a new snippet, select **Tools | New Snippet…**.
+Sublime Text will present you with an skeleton for a new snippet.

-Snippets can be stored under any package's folder, but to keep it simple while you're learning, you can save them to your ``Packages/User`` folder.
+Snippets can be stored under any package's folder, but to keep it simple while you're learning, you can save them to your :file:`Packages/User` folder.

 Snippets File Format
 ********************

 Snippets typically live in a Sublime Text package.
-They are simplified XML files with the extension ``sublime-snippet``.
+They are simplified XML files with the extension *.sublime-snippet*.
 For instance, you could have a ``greeting.sublime-snippet`` inside an ``Email`` package.

 The structure of a typical snippet is as follows (including the default hints